eerimoq/simba/doc/developer-guide/releasing.rst

    sha256 sums of the zip-archives are calculated by ``make arduino`` and written to ``simba-arduino/*.sha256``.

-6. Make sure that the blink example works in the Arduino IDE.

-7. Commit the changes, and tag the commit with the new version.

-8. Push the new commit and tag.

-9. Copy the Simba Arduino releases to SourceForge.
+6. Copy the Simba Arduino releases to SourceForge.

    .. code:: text